sst/guide/_chapters/errors-in-api-gateway.md

 $ git push
 ```

-Over notes app should fail to load the home page.
+Our notes app should fail to load the home page.

 ![Invalid method error in notes app](/assets/monitor-debug-errors/invalid-method-error-in-notes-app.png)

 You should see a similar Network Error as the one above in Sentry.
-Select the error and you will see the `PUT` request failed with `0` status code.
+Select the error and you will see that the `PUT` request failed with `0` status code.

 ![Invalid method error in Sentry](/assets/monitor-debug-errors/invalid-method-error-in-sentry.png)